 The Alabama Newborn Screening Program ensures that state laws, rules, and regulations mandating newborn screening are carried out.
 The program establishes protocol to ensure early identification and follow-up of infants affected with certain genetic or metabolic conditions.
-Early diagnosis may reduce morbidity, premature death, mental retardation, and other developmental disabilities.
+Early diagnosis reduces morbidity, premature death, mental retardation, and other developmental disabilities.
 The program works in partnership with pediatric specialists throughout the state to ensure all babies identified with abnormal results receive appropriate follow-up.

 The program also seeks to expand relationships with other health professionals in the state, including hospitals and pediatricians, to enhance existing services and assure objectives are met.
 Additionally, there are seven Community-Based Sickle Cell Organizations that provide counseling and follow up for children identified with sickle cell disease or sickle cell trait, as well as one certified Cystic Fibrosis (CF) Care Center in Birmingham that provides CF care.